-Panasonic GX7 has a Tilting 3″ LCD screen with a resolution of 1,040k dots.
+Panasonic GX7 has a Tilting 3" LCD screen with a resolution of 1,040k dots.
 Both the screen size and the screen resolution is up to the standards of this class.

 type, so you can change the settings and set the focus point with your fingertips.

 Panasonic GX7 features a Contrast Detection autofocusing system.
 The AF system has 23 points to choose from.
 Panasonic GX7 also features Face detection AF

 With Panasonic GX7, you can record your videos at a highest resolution of 1920 x 1080 at 60p,60i,50p,50i,30p,24p fps and save in MPEG-4 and AVCHD formats.
 Full HD resolution of Panasonic GX7 will be adequate in most of the situations.
 But if you are after the highest resolution videos available, see our list of Top Cameras with 4K (Ultra-HD) Video

 Connectivity and Storage

 connectivity ( 802.11b/g/n with NFC) which lets you transfer your photos directly to compatible devices without any physical connection.
 With its NFC

-One other feature that we like is the ability to use our smartphone as a remote to control our GX7.
+feature, GX7 can communicate with devices such as smartphones which are also equipped with this technology by simply touching each other.One other feature that we like is the ability to use our smartphone as a remote to control our GX7.
 You can change camera settings, release shutter, view LCD screen and tranfer files using remote control app.

 Panasonic GX7 is powered by a proprietary battery which provides a shooting life of 350 according to CIPA standards.

-Considering that the average battery life of Mirrorless type cameras is 349 shots, its battery life is about average in its class but it would still be wise to invest in some spare batteries for long photo trips.
+Considering that the average battery life of Mirrorless type cameras is 360 shots, its battery life is about average in its class but it would still be wise to invest in some spare batteries for long photo trips.

-Battery Life Comparison in Mirrorless Cameras
+Battery Life Comparison in Semi-Pro Mirrorless Cameras